-Matt defined courage as acting on your conviction in spite of the consequences.
+One definition of courage I like is acting on your conviction in spite of the consequences.

-He used the story of Shadrach, Meshach, and Abednego to illustrate his point.
+One of my pastors used the story of Shadrach, Meshach, and Abednego to illustrate this point.
 Shadrach, Meshach, and Abednego (I know, great names!) were Jews living in Babylon.
 King Nebuchadnezzar had a large golden statue, and he ordered everyone to bow down to the statue.
 The consequence for disobedience was being thrown into a fiery furnace.

 Shadrach, Meshach, and Abednego had a strong conviction that they shouldn’t bow down to the gold statute.
 The first and second commandments had to do with not worshiping other gods and not creating images of gods.
 So the conviction was clear.

 There was also a clear consequence.
 If Shadrach, Meshach, and Abednego didn’t obey the king’s orders, they would be thrown into the fiery furnace.
 So the stage was set.
 The conviction was clear, and so was the consequence.
 What would they do?

 I think it’s important to note that Shadrach, Meshach, and Abednego didn’t know what was going to happen.
 If you grew up going to Sunday school, you probably had a picture Bible showing the three men hanging out in the fire doing just fine.
 The story had a happy ending.
 But at the point of the story where the three men are brought before the king, the future was uncertain.
 Shadrach, Meshach, and Abednego had to make a decision to act courageously (or not).
 Here’s how they responded to the king:

 O Nebuchadnezzar, we do not need to defend ourselves before you in this matter.
 If we are thrown into the blazing furnace, the God we serve is able to save us from it, and He will rescue us from your hand, O king.
 But even if He does not, we want you to know, O king, that we will not serve your gods or worship the image of gold you have set up (Daniel 3:16-18).